 Reduction of VAT on the disposable hygiene products at 5.5 %.

-- 60% refund on the reusable hygiene protections in pharmacies for those under 26 years old excluding C2S.
+- 60% refund on the reusable hygiene protections in pharmacies for those under 26 years old outside of C2S.

-These measures help to reduce the cost of hygienic protections and to help those who need it most, regardless of their age.
-But these are not the only actions implemented.
-In addition to government assistance, associations help to fight against menstrual poverty.
+These measures help to reduce the cost of hygienic protections and to help those who need it the most, regardless of their age.
+But these are not the only actions taken.
+In addition to government assistance, associations help to fighting against period poverty.

 Thus, government measures and associative initiatives are fighting against the menstrual precariousness in France.
-But what about the types of reimbursed sanitary protections Are they all refunded?
+But what about the types of reimbursed sanitary products Are they all refundable?

 The benefits of a universal reimbursement for hygiene products

-The reimbursement of sanitary products in France offers of many advantages for women, for a more equal society :
+The reimbursement of hygiene products in France offers numerous benefits for women, for a more equal society:

 1. Gender Equality

-The reimbursement of sanitary products would contribute to reducing gender inequalities.
+The reimbursement of hygiene products would contribute to reducing gender inequalities.
 Women should not be financially penalized for a function natural organic.

 Just like some brands of condoms are reimbursed at the pharmacy since 2018, it has become imperative to implement measures for refund for menstrual products.